-We recommend making the installation glued to the floor, provided that the thickness of the parquet flooring is higher than 15 mm or that the wood has a density higher or equal to 550 kg/m^3 .
+We recommend making the installation glued to the floor, provided that the thickness of the parquet flooring is higher than 15 mm or that the wood has a density higher or equal to 550 kg/m3.

 It is interesting to mention that the parquet boards must be glued directly to the floor and also between them (groove and tongue), not only to gain stability but also to improve heat conductivity.
-This is due to the fact that Wood is a more insulating material than others, so it offers resistance to heat transfer.
+This is due to the fact that Wood is a more insulating material than others, so it offers resistance to heat transfer, obviously both, to increase and to loose heat.
+Besides, an air chamber will multiply this effect.